dgazeyreyn/mind_diagnostics/README.md

-# Impact of Website Visitor Traffic Features on User Signups
+# Impact of Website Visitor Traffic on User Signups